From the 1985 El Paso County Fair Souvenir Program

 This year, 1985, marks the 80th birthday of the El Paso County Fair.
 Since its first, simple gathering in 1905, the Fair has not just gotten older, it has definitely gotten better--- and bigger.
 In eighty years it has survived, endured and grown through two world wars (and a few significant others), a depression, recessions, monsoons, blizzards, indebtedness, and too many other events to mention---much less remember.
 But with the help of old newspapers, collected mementos, and some very vivid memories, the El Paso County Fair’s history has fallen richly into place.
 This commemorative book includes some marvelous glimpses into another time.

 In 1905, people came by covered wagon, conestoga wagon, surreys (with and without fringe), and horseback to gather at the first fair held in Calhan’s little country schoolyard-a thanksgiving festival held by the farmers to celebrate a bountiful potato harvest.
 The celebration was simple, then-a potato and bean bake, joyful, improvised entertainment, and horse races!
 That first horse race was a relay event in which each of three horses was ridden once around Letterman’s Hill in Calhan, with the saddle changed between each horse.
-The winner was 15-year-old George Young, still young at 93, and living in his home north of Simla Colorado.
+The winner was 15-year-old George Young, who lived in his home north of Simla, Colorado until his passing in 1993.
 The potato bake was so much fun, a similar event was planned for the following year, to include home economics and agricultural exhibits, races, and its first rodeo.
 By the end of that second county fair in 1906, the fledgling event has a three-person Board of Directors,, and the Fair was set up on a profit-sharing basis with stock sold at $5 a share.
 It was the beginning of a long-running annual event that has never been static.
-In 10=907, the first fair book was printed; and in 1909 the first charter was granted authorizing the Fair Board to hold a county fair in the State of Colorado.
+In 1907, the first fair book was printed; and in 1909 the first charter was granted authorizing the Fair Board to hold a county fair in the State of Colorado.